refinedev/refine/documentation/docs/api-reference/chakra-ui/introduction/index.md

 ## Notifications

 Chakra UI has its own [notification system](https://chakra-ui.com/docs/components/toast) which works seamlessly with its UI elements.
 Refine also provides a seamless integration with Chakra UI's notification system and show notifications for related actions and events.
-This integration is provided by the `notificationProvider` hook exported from the `@refinedev/chakra-ui` package which can be directly used in the [`notificationProvider`](/docs/api-reference/core/components/refine-config/#notificationprovider) prop of the `<Refine>` component.
+This integration is provided by the `notificationProvider` hook exported from the `@refinedev/chakra-ui` package which can be directly used in the [`notificationProvider`](/docs/api-reference/core/components/refine-config/#notificationprovider) prop of the `<Refine />` component.

 ```tsx title="app.tsx"
 import { Refine } from "@refinedev/core";